salomellabres/openduck/README.md

                                      [-n SMD_CYCLES] [-m MD_LENGTH] [-W WQB_THRESHOLD]
                                      [-v INIT_VELOCITIES] [-d INIT_DISTANCE]

-Full Dynamic Undocking protocol in openMM.
+Full dynamic undocking protocol in openMM.
 The ligand, receptor and solvation box are parametrized with the specified parameters.
 If specified, the receptor is reduced to a chunked pocket.
 After equilibration, seriate iterations md and smd cycles are performed until the WQB or max_cycles threshold is reached.